 Routes into the armed forces vary depending on your age and the level you want to join at.
-In some cases, you’ll need qualifications, but you’ll also find that joining the forces can be a way to gain them – you can even get paid to go to university.
+In some cases, you’ll need qualifications, but if you don’t have any (or don’t have many), joining the forces can be a way to gain them – you can even get paid to go through university.
 The qualifications you need (or that you can get) include:

 - Vocational qualifications / A Levels

 - Higher National Certificates (HNCs) and Diplomas (HNDs)

 - Bachelors Degrees

 Work-based & work-related qualifications